BestTimesToVisit.com Logo

 Local Buses (Colectivos)

-These are the primary way to access the famous floating reed islands of Uros and the traditional communities of Taquile and Amantani.
-Tours typically depart from Puno.
+These are the primary means of accessing the famous floating reed islands (Uros) and the traditional islands of Taquile and Amantani.
+Tours range from half-day trips to overnight stays.

 Ferries (Lake Titicaca)